 “(1) Idling of vehicle engines prohibited.
 Except as provided for buses in paragraph (p)(2) hereof, no person shall cause or permit the engine of any vehicle, other than a legally authorized emergency motor vehicle, to idle for longer than three minutes while parking, standing or stopping unless the engine is being used to operate a loading, unloading or processing device.

 (2) Idling of bus engines prohibited.
-No person shall cause or permit the engine of any bus to idle at a layover or terminal location, whether or not enclosed, when the ambient temperature is in excess of forty (40) degrees Fahrenheit.
+No person shall cause or permit the engine of any bus to idle at a layover or terminal location, whether or not enclosed when the ambient temperature is in excess of forty (40) degrees Fahrenheit.
 When the ambient temperature is forty (40) degrees Fahrenheit or less, no person shall cause or permit any bus to idle for longer than three minutes at any layover or terminal location.
-For the purpose of this rule, at a layover or terminal location a bus engine shall not be deemed to be idling if the operator is running the engine in order to raise the air pressure so as to release the air brakes, provided however, that this shall not exceed a period of three minutes.”
+For the purpose of this rule, at a layover or terminal location, a bus engine shall not be deemed to be idling if the operator is running the engine to raise the air pressure so as to release the air brakes, provided, however, that this shall not exceed a period of three minutes.”

 - All of NYC is a tow-away zone.

 - “Any illegally parked vehicle found parked at any time upon any public highway in the city may, by or under the direction of any person authorized by the Commissioner, be immobilized in such manner as to prevent its operation, and then may be removed to a tow pound as provided in these rules; provided, however, that no such vehicle shall be immobilized by any means other than by the use of a device or other mechanism which will cause no damage to such vehicle unless such vehicle is moved while such device or mechanism is in place.”

 Well, I think we’ve shared enough fun for today.

 What parking violations cause you the most pain?
 Knowledge is power…Please share!